bernardoseven/Sample-App/README.md

 To configure our application to use cloud storage in production, we’ll use the fog gem, as shown in Listing 11.64.
 **********************************
+SQL-Very important stuff:
+12.3.3 Subselects

+As hinted at in the last section, the feed implementation in Section 12.3.2 doesn’t scale well when the number of microposts in the feed is large, as would likely happen if a user were following, say, 5000 other users.
+In this section, we’ll reimplement the status feed in a way that scales better with the number of followed users.
+The problem with the code in Section 12.3.2 is that following_ids pulls all the followed users’ ids into memory, and creates an array the full length of the followed users array.
+Since the condition in Listing 12.43 actually just checks inclusion in a set, there must be a more efficient way to do this, and indeed SQL is optimized for just such set operations.
+The solution involves pushing the finding of followed user ids into the database using a subselect.
+We’ll start by refactoring the feed with the slightly modified code in Listing 12.45.

+Listing 12.45: Using key-value pairs in the feed’s where method. green app/models/user.rb class User < ActiveRecord::Base
+  .
+  .
+  .
+  # Returns a user's status feed.
+  def feed
+    Micropost.where("user_id IN (:following_ids) OR user_id = :user_id",
+                    following_ids: following_ids, user_id: id)
+  end
+  .
+  .
+  .
+end
+As preparation for the next step, we have replaced

+Micropost.where("user_id IN (?)
+OR user_id = ?", following_ids, id)
+with the equivalent

+Micropost.where("user_id IN (:following_ids) OR user_id = :user_id",
+                following_ids: following_ids, user_id: id)
+The question mark syntax is fine, but when we want the same variable inserted in more than one place, the second syntax is more convenient.
+The above discussion implies that we will be adding a second occurrence of user_id in the SQL query.
+In particular, we can replace the Ruby code

+following_ids
+with the SQL snippet

+following_ids = "SELECT followed_id FROM relationships
+                 WHERE  follower_id = :user_id"
+This code contains an SQL subselect, and internally the entire select for user 1 would look something like this:

+SELECT * FROM microposts
+WHERE user_id IN (SELECT followed_id FROM relationships
+                  WHERE  follower_id = 1)
+      OR user_id = 1
+This subselect arranges for all the set logic to be pushed into the database, which is more efficient.
+With this foundation, we are ready for a more efficient feed implementation, as seen in Listing 12.46.
+Note that, because it is now raw SQL, the following_ids string is interpolated, not escaped.
+Listing 12.46: The final implementation of the feed. green app/models/user.rb class User < ActiveRecord::Base
+  .
+  .
+  .
+  # Returns a user's status feed.
+  def feed
+    following_ids = "SELECT followed_id FROM relationships
+                     WHERE  follower_id = :user_id"
+    Micropost.where("user_id IN (#{following_ids})
+                     OR user_id = :user_id", user_id: id)
+  end
+  .
+  .
+  .
+end
+This code has a formidable combination of Rails, Ruby, and SQL, but it does the job, and does it well:

+Listing 12.47: green
+$ bundle exec rake test
+Of course, even the subselect won’t scale forever.
+For bigger sites, you would probably need to generate the feed asynchronously using a background job, but such scaling subtleties are beyond the scope of this tutorial.

+With the code in Listing 12.46, our status feed is now complete.
+Recall from Section 11.3.3 that the Home page already includes the feed; as a reminder, the home action appears again in Listing 12.48.
+In Chapter 11, the result was only a proto-feed (Figure 11.14), but with the implementation in Listing 12.46 as seen in Figure 12.23 the Home page now shows the full feed.

+Listing 12.48: The home action with a paginated feed. app/controllers/static_pages_controller.rb class StaticPagesController < ApplicationController

+  def home
+    if logged_in?
+      @micropost  = current_user.microposts.build
+      @feed_items = current_user.feed.paginate(page: params[:page])
+    end
+  end
+  .
+  .
+  .
+end
 **********************************
 **********************************
 * All the relevant information, comments and tecniques i'm learning about rails can be found